oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildMultisigAddress.md

 [View code on GitHub](https://github.com/alephium/alephium/api/src/main/scala/org/alephium/api/model/BuildMultisigAddress.scala)

-This file contains two case classes, `BuildMultisigAddress` and `BuildMultisigAddressResult`, which are used to build a multisig address in the Alephium project.
+This file contains two case classes, `BuildMultisigAddress` and `BuildMultisigAddressResult`, which are used to build a multisig address in the Oxyg3nium project.

 A multisig address is an address that requires multiple signatures to authorize a transaction.
-In the case of Alephium, a multisig address is created by combining multiple public keys and specifying the number of signatures required to authorize a transaction.
+In the case of Oxyg3nium, a multisig address is created by combining multiple public keys and specifying the number of signatures required to authorize a transaction.

 The `BuildMultisigAddress` case class takes in a vector of `PublicKey` objects and an integer `mrequired`, which specifies the number of signatures required to authorize a transaction.
 The `BuildMultisigAddressResult` case class contains the resulting multisig address.

-This code can be used in the larger Alephium project to create multisig addresses for transactions that require multiple parties to authorize.
+This code can be used in the larger Oxyg3nium project to create multisig addresses for transactions that require multiple parties to authorize.
 For example, if a group of users wants to pool their funds together and require a majority vote to authorize transactions, they can use this code to create a multisig address that requires a certain number of signatures to authorize transactions.

-Here is an example of how this code might be used in the Alephium project:
+Here is an example of how this code might be used in the Oxyg3nium project:

 ```
 import org.alephium.api.model.BuildMultisigAddress